Do you have the right commercial team for a successful expansion?

 Balance activities between old and new

 When expanding with more hotels, it is tempting to draw on existing commercial resources in the other hotels to save money.
 The risk is that the existing hotels are neglected and start to slow in the recovery or even lose revenue.
-Lack of attention to existing hotels is much more costly than saving on adding the needed resources to secure a successful opening of a new hotel.
+Lack of attention to existing hotels is much more costly than the cost of adding the resources needed to secure a successful opening of a new hotel.

-The key to success is thinking through setting up the commercial team for recovery and future expansion.
+The key to success is thinking through how to set up the commercial team for recovery and future expansion.

 For more ideas, download the white paper "Create a High-Performance Commercial Team."